securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

             -pk cert/"$ENVOY_NAME".key -oc cert/"$ENVOY_NAME".crt

-Describing an FL experimnet using Interactive Python API
+5. Describing an FL experimnet using Interactive Python API
 #######################################

-another story
+At this point, data scientists may register their experiments to be executed in the federation.
+OpenFL provides a separate frontend Director’s client and :ref:`Interactive Python API <interactive_api>` to register experiments.